valtam/linuxlite_manual/README.md

   Online Collaboration
 ========================

-Authors - Adam Grubbs, ShaggyTwoDope, Jerry Bezencon
+Authors - Adam Grubbs, John "ShaggyTwoDope" Jenkins, Jerry Bezencon

 If you would like to write tutorials for this manual, please send me an email: valtam at linuxliteos dot com